ezoerner/remove-duplicates-akka/README.md

 of a database, see below.

 ###Alternative Implementations###
-1. Use a database.
+1. **Use a database**.
 Use of a distributed database such as Cassandra or Riak, et al., would make the use of multiple actors less significant for solving this problem since the database already has consistent hashing across multiple machines.
 Futhermore, the persistence provided by the database could make the work restartable in case of failure.
 The downside, of course, is that the program would not perform as well since the data would need to be written to the commit logs before the write operations are able to complete.
-2. Preserve order.
+2. **Preserve order**.
 To preserve the original order of the lines, one way would be to attach a line number to each line.
 Because the input file is read in order by the FileProcessor, it should be deterministic that the first copy of duplicate lines would be kept and subsequent copies removed.
 This comes from the guarantee of the ordering of messages from one actor to another.
 With the consistent hashing algorithm, the same actor will always process all the duplicates of a line.
 However, to put the file back together again in the original order would be difficult with an asynchronous system such as akka.
 Here the use of a database or filesystem (e.g. temporary files) would be a big help to provide sorting by line number.

-###Still work to do###
+###To Do###
 I didn't have the time yet to properly unit test the code.
-There is a scala workspace, however, that can generate large files with random content including duplicates.
+There is a scala workspace (generate.sc), however, in the test resources directory that can generate large files with random content including duplicates.